hellyryan1995/Zesty-Recipes-MS3/README.md

 **Colour**

-* To implement the clean minmal design the background and menu will be white - #ffffff
+* To implement the clean minmal design the background and menu will be white - #fafafa
 * All Headers will be #000000
 * Paragraph text will be a light grey - #7F7F7F
 * All buttons and focus point text will be a vibrant red from the logo - #FC2929